 When I’m in the mood for chili, THIS white bean chili is the recipe I want.
 It has all the cozy flavors and textures of chili, and it definitely fills me up, but it also doesn’t weigh me down.
 I love a creamy, dreamy dish that’s also dairy-free.
 One that’s loaded with protein and fiber….all from plant sources.

 I’m all about good taste, without compromising my health agenda.
 You too?
 I thought so!
 That’s why I’m sharing my favorite vegan white bean chili recipe with you.

 - Onions, garlic, jalapenos, green chilies and spices for flavor.

 - White Beans: Heart healthy fiber and protein for blood sugar regulation….and to thicken the chili.

-- Kale: A tasty way to get your daily dose of greens in.
+- Kale: It soften as it cooks for a tasty way to get your daily dose of greens in.

 - Tomatoes: add color, vitamin C, antioxidants, and potassium.